hasancanbiyik/turkish_stopwords/README.md

 # Turkish Stopwords List

 This repo contains a comprehensive list of Turkish stopwords, which are commonly used words in the Turkish language that are often excluded during natural language processing (NLP) tasks.

-These words typically carry little semantic meaning and include pronouns, conjunctions, prepositions, auxiliary verbs, and other frequently used terms.
+Here is a brief description of "stopwords": Stopwords are the words in any language which does not add much meaning to a sentence.
+They can safely be ignored without sacrificing the meaning of the sentence.
+(More information here: https://shorturl.at/rScFr)

 ## Features
 - A comprehensive and deduplicated list of Turkish stopwords.